 Microwave the Suckers!

-Microwave your sponge while it is still damp for one minute.
+At Science Daily they advise putting a damp sponge in the microwave for one minute.
 Scientists found that microwaving sponges killed 99.99999 percent of bacteria present on them, while dishwashing killed 99.9998 percent of bacteria.

 What Works Best?